LavaCandy1/Basic-Student-Management-API/README.md

 ## Running API

 You can test the API using any API client like Postman or cURL, or directly through **the built-in FastAPI documentation** available at http://127.0.0.1:8000/docs.

+This `README.md` file includes details about how to set up and run your FastAPI project, the available API endpoints, and the data models used.